Closures and Missile Tests

 Q. Is the Trinity site here in the monument and can I visit it?

 No, the Trinity site is not within the monument's boundaries.
 It is located approximately 70 miles north of us and is on the White Sands Missile Range (WSMR).
-The missile range only allows the public access to the site twice a year on the first Saturday of April and October.
+The missile range only allows the public access to the site twice a year on the first Saturday of April.
 For more information, download our brochure.

 Q. Is metal detecting allowed in the monument?